Criterion for the occurrence of many body localization in the presence of a single particle mobility edge: Criterion for the occurrence of MBL

 The actual value of $\nu$ depends on the specific parameters of the model but is always bounded by or equal to 1 as indicated.
 It can be seen that both models I and II have $\nu < 1$ but show a thermal to MBL transition as a function of $h$ at a fixed value of the filling for fixed $V$.
-We have verified that such a transition holds down to values of $V$ as low as 0.2 below which finite-size effects become pronounced (see the Supplemental Material~\cite{suppl}).
+We have verified that such a transition holds down to values of $V$ as low as 0.2 below which finite-size effects become pronounced.
 Significantly, $\nu$ is independent of $h$ (which is the parameter that is tuned to effect a the thermal-MBL transition in models I and II) in the models we have studied .
 It thus follows that there is no critical value $\nu_c$ such that models with $\nu > \nu_c$ exist in one phase and those with $\nu < \nu_c$ in the other upon introducing weak interactions.
-We note however that all the models we study with $\nu > 1$ do not display MBL.
-Finally, even though we have not been able to find a model with $\nu >1$ but $\epsilon > 1$ to study, we predict that should such a model exist it will not display MBL upon the introduction of interactions. \paragraph*{Acknowledgments:} RM acknowledges support from the UGC-BSR Fellowship and SM from the DST, Govt. of India and the UGC-ISF Indo-Israeli joint research program for funding.
+We note however that the model we study with $\nu > 1$ does not display MBL.
+Even though we have not been able to find a model with $\nu >1$ but $\epsilon > 1$ to study, we predict that should such a model exist it will display MBL upon the introduction of interactions.